 As one of the most natural pigments, green is the easiest on the eyes.
 It represents balance and harmony, as well as growth and renewal.
 Lighter shades of green with a mix of yellow are more cheery and light.
 Darker and deeper greens represent stability, safety and wealth.
 With the addition of blue, greens become more like teal and take on cooler tones.
 Its ties with nature help us to feel less stressed and more relaxed.

 How to use it?
 Green paints have a wonderfully calming effect when used as the dominant colour for decorating.
-Greens tend to work best in bedrooms, bathrooms, living rooms and other spaces where you want to promote comfort and peace.
+Green walls and furniture tend to work best in bedrooms, bathrooms, living rooms and other spaces where you want to promote comfort and peace.

 The calming light blue sky, the depths of the oceans, the sparkling lakes and streams – blue hues remind us of natural elements.
 This colour is often touted to have calming psychological effects and to slow down respiration and blood pressure.